 From Direct Linear Analysis to Genome Sequence Scanning

-Originally called Direct Linear Analysis (DLA), the core Genome Sequence Scanning (GSS) technology was developed under a five-year, $50 million Department of Homeland Security contract for detection of bio-threat pathogens in environmental samples.
+Originally called Direct Linear Analysis (DLA), the core Genome Sequence Scanning (GSS) technology was developed under a five-year, $50 million Department of Homeland Security (DHS) contract for detection of bio-threat pathogens in environmental samples.
 The company successfully completed the contract and built a series of advanced prototype biosensors designed for continuous, automated environmental monitoring.